-Research Problem: How are federal funds being distributed and used?
+Historical/Literature Review: In-State Review: Data Required: National and state trends related to healthcare Does federal funding impact health benefits?
+Availability and difference in policy in terms of the various approaches to providers and premiums between treatment urban and rural communities xpected Outcome of Research: Following a e changed to be in line with state governm nalyst(s): Garcia, Hathaway, Estupiñan ederal Education Funding her compared to public school employees. tudied in coordination with other analyst - being distributed and used?
 How are the COVID relief funds being used?
-How do the funds impact school programs?
-To be studied in coordination with other analyst - 21st Century Schools and English Language Learners

-- Elementary and Secondary Education Act FAQ - Impact of COVID19 on 2021-2022 Accountability Systems Required under the ESEA of 1965 - NMPED 2019-2020 Student, School and Family Support Bureau Guide - OESE USGOV Title I: Improving The Academic Achievement of the Disadvantaged - OESE Title II: Preparing, Training, and Recruiting High Quality Educators - OESE Title III: Language Instruction for ELL and Immigrant Students - OESE Title IV: 21st Century Schools - OESE Title VI: Indian, Native Hawaiian, and Alaskan Native Education - OESE Title VII: Impact Aid

-- Engage in preliminary review of funding status especially CARES Act/ESSER to inform committee on school district use of support and how much is unspent detailed brief - To delineate the connection and use of both federal and state funds and how they are organized for distribution and set up to support the special populations in NM and specifically how they are impacted by the Martinez-Yazzie case. - Evaluate the different ESEA/ESSA Title Programs and how they are implemented and constructively used to support the diverse student population of NM.
-Examine why two schools do not receive Title I funds - Examine the expanding role of state and federal institutions and their impact on local control of schools - The need to evaluate which ESEA/ESSA Title Programs are most prevalent in which districts and how they are beneficial to the populations they are intended for. - How do local schools districts view greater state and federal funding and the potential for greater federal and state oversight in the use of federal funding - Study the learning loss that has occurred over the past two years.

-How much federal funding will be given to NM from what programs and the limitations on use?
+How a 21st Century Schools and English Language Learners istorical/Literature Review: Elementary and Secondary Education Act - FAQ - Impact of COVID19 on 2021-2022 Accountability Systems Required under the ESEA of 1965 NMPED 2019-2020 - Student, School and Family Support Bureau Guide OESE USGOV - Title I: Improving The Academic Achievement of the Disadvantaged OESE - Title II: Preparing, Training, and Recruiting High Quality Educators OESE - Title III: Language Instruction for ELL and Immigrant Students OESE - Title IV: 21st Century Schools OESE - Title VI: Indian, Native Hawaiian, and Alaskan Native Education OESE - Title VII: Impact Aid In-State Review: Engage in preliminary review of funding status especially CARES Act/ESSER to inform committee on school district use of support and how much is unspent - detailed brief To delineate the connection and use of both federal and state funds and how they are organized for distribution and set up to support the special populations in NM and specifically how they are impacted by the Martinez-Yazzie case.
+Evaluate the different ESEA/ESSA Title Programs and how they are implemented and constructively used to support the diverse student population of NM.
+Examine why two schools do not receive Title I funds Examine the expanding role of state and federal institutions and their impact on local control of schools The need to evaluate which ESEA/ESSA Title Programs are most prevalent in which districts and how they are beneficial to the populations they are intended for.
+How do local schools districts view greater state and federal funding and the potential for greater federal and state oversight in the use of federal funding Data Required: How much federal funding will be given to NM from what programs and the limitations on use?
+How much of federal funds is being allocated by the state to local districts What plans do local districts have to implement funds and how will they study the effectiveness of such funds.
+Interview and or develop a survey to evaluate local control and the role of state and federal funds with school districts.